justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

 #### Full Level $$ n $$ Structures

+&emsp; We would like to emulate proposition 3.2 in the case of schemes.

 &emsp; Let $$ \Gamma(n) $$ be the elements $$ \gamma \in \SL_2(\ZZ) $$ such that $$ \gamma \equiv \Id $$ modulo $$ n $$, i.e.

 $$